thrishank/solana-pay-ctoken/README.md

 ### Create Compressed Token

 Enter the token name, symbol, decimals and metadata URI.
-And generate the Soalna Pay QR code/URL.
+And generate the solana Pay QR code/URL.
 The qrcode/url contains a serializedTransaction which contain two instructions create compressed token, and create the metadata using metaplex.
 The qr code can be scanned by any solana pay supported wallet(SolFlare), and the user will be prompted to approve the transaction.

 ### Mint Compressed Token

 Enter the token mint address, amount(raw in decimals) and recipient wallet address.
-And generate the Soalna Pay QR code/URL.
+And generate the solana Pay QR code/URL.

 ### Transfer Compressed Token

 Enter the token mint address, amount(raw in decimals) and recipient wallet address.
-And generate the Soalna Pay QR code/URL.
+And generate the solana Pay QR code/URL.

 ### cPOP